 This scholarship, funded by Florida Realty Marketplace, is offered to high school and collegiate students throughout the United States.
 The goal is to preserve Florida’s state treasure by providing students interested in biology, conservation, ecology, and politics with a scholarship to prepare them to preserve the everglades and other national treasures.
 One $500 award will be given to the student with the best combination of GPA, extracurricular involvement, and short responses to the questions.
 Student will be selected on June 1, 2022 and notified via email.
 Click on the link for more scholarship information and to apply.
 Save The Everglades Scholarship (floridarealtymarketplace.com)

 The Garden Club of America Scholarships

 27 merit based scholarships, fellowships, internships and awards available in the study of diverse subjects in the areas of botany, ecology, horticulture, the environment and more.
-In 2016, 83 awards were made to students studying in the U.S. and abroad.
-Click here for more scholarship information and to apply. http://www.gcamerica.org/scholarships
+In 2021 over $300,000 were offered to 61 students studying in the U.S. and abroad.
+Click on the link for more scholarship information and to apply. http://www.gcamerica.org/scholarships

 A cash grant from Fly Fisher’s International in the amount of $500.00 given annually to a deserving student in undergraduate or graduate biology or similar field who is specializing in fishery management, cold or warm waters, fresh water or salt.
 Application is to be made to the Awards Chair detailing academic background and overview of postgraduate work.
 Applications will be forwarded to VP Conservation for review and recommendations to the Awards Committee for final decision.
 More information at http://www.flyfishersinternational.org/Resources/Awards/AwardCriteria/tabid/246/Default.aspx